...

 • Transcranial Magnetic Stimulation

-Disorders in memory and neural behavior are a common sequence of Traumatic Brain Injury. studies show that low-field magnetic stimulation improved the cognitive and motor function of TBI more significantly.
+Disorders in memory and neural behaviour are a common sequence of Traumatic Brain Injury. studies show that low-field magnetic stimulation improved the cognitive and motor function of TBI more significantly.

 • Wearable Assisted Devices